vladimir-tsyplyayev/Youtube-multi-channerl-uploader-and-Video-generator/README.md

+# Horoscope Youtube channer generator and uploader

-What this PHP programm do:
+This PHP programm do:

 1. Parsing horoscope texts from website https://astrostar.ru
 2. Convert text to mp3 spech with help of https://github.com/jsakars/ivona-speechcloud-sdk-php